jgillich/blog/content/artices/2016-03-22-self-contained-development-environments-using-nix.md

 }
 ```

-This would start a CouchDB database every time we enter our development
+This would start CouchDB every time we enter our development
 environment.
 And if you're still using Make to run your build commands, consider
 specifying them in your `shellHook` instead: